bevyengine/bevy-website/content/learn/book/your-first-game/_index.md

 The AssetServer will be used in the last section of this tutorial to load the font we will use to display the game score.

-Inside the function (that is only run once, since it's a startup system) we then use the `Commands` struct to spawn (or in another word, add) a couple of Bundles.
-Namely we spawn an orthographic and a separate UI camera.
+Inside the function (that is only run once, since it's a startup system) we then use the `Commands` struct to spawn (or in another word, add) a couple of Bundles,  spawning both an orthographic (top-down) and a separate UI camera.
 This is done because it is usually easier to render the UI using a different camera then the one the game objects are using.
 This becomes especially clear when you think of combining a 3D game using a perspective camera and a UI.
 The requirements for a UI and a 3D scene camera are so different, that is becomes easier to simply and completely separate them out.